Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 5770 should in theory be a lot superior to the GeForce 9600 GT 512MB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5770 should theoretically be quite a bit superior to the GeForce 9600 GT 512MB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison